Skip to main content

 Adding to an existing project

-If your project already has Convex set up, run these two steps from the project root to make Claude Code Convex-aware.
+If your project already has Convex set up, install the Convex plugin to make Claude Code Convex-aware.

 Now start asking Claude Code questions like: